WICG/turtledove/TERN.md

 Advertisers frequently require some high-level metrics on how many of their users are reachable in order to plan for budgeting and the like.

-This JSON object is significantly more complex than what is required in the `.joinInterestGroup()` call in TURTLEDOVE, but it is not without cause.
+This JSON object is significantly more complex than what is required in the `.joinAdInterestGroup()` call in TURTLEDOVE, but it is not without cause.
 We list the reasons for each object below.
 However, after receiving the JSON object, the browser proceeds to act as largely described in TURTLEDOVE: it adds the browser to all of the interest groups in the object (for auditing by the user and the potential follow-up